Programista-Cpp/Game-Library/GAME_ENGINE_DOC.md

     There will be couted text after Game::Quiz::Question() call
 ```

-- `void Answer(char correct_answer)` -- this is shortcut for setting correct answer and checking it
+- `void Answer(char correct_answer)` -- this is shortcut for setting correct answer and cinning it

 # Example